Is there clinical training available in the MS program?

 What are some of the things you are looking for in a strong application?

-Our strongest applicants will have three strong letters of recommendation from faculty in your previous program, a GPA of 3.5 or above, and a GRE total score of 1200/307.
+Our strongest applicants will have three strong letters of recommendation from faculty in their previous program, a GPA of 3.5 or above, and a GRE total score of 1200/307.

 What opportunities for funding are available?